 Find Out More

-- If you are a maker or supplier and have any queries about what is legally required on labels in the UK/EU, it would be best to consult with a lawyer who understands cosmetic law.
+- This article on EU labelling requirements for cosmetics is for informational purposes only and does not constitute as legal advice.
+If you are a maker or supplier and have any queries about what is legally required on labels in the UK/EU, it would be best to consult with a lawyer who understands cosmetic law.

 - Alternatively, there are organisations like the CTPA (Cosmetic, Toiletry and Perfumery Association), who act as the voice for the UK cosmetics industry.
 Furthermore, they have a wealth of information on their website, including Making and Supplying Cosmetics in EU and FAQs on Making Cosmetics.

-- Labelling law as per the Cosmetic Products (Safety) Regulations 2008.
+- EU labelling requirements for cosmetics as per the Cosmetic Products (Safety) Regulations 2008.